ogen-go/ogen/README.md

 WIP Opinionated OpenAPI v3 Code Generator for Go

 On early stages of development.
+This software is **experimental** and no backward compatibility is provided.

 Telegram group for development: [@ogen_dev](https://t.me/ogen_dev)